vslepakov/DevOpsHackEssentials/DevOpsHackChallenges.md

 * Azure DevOps is not limited in the kind of applications you want to create - it works with any kind of source code, can trigger builds and deployments from and to Linux, Windows and Mac OS (and others) and supports working with containers and all kinds of clouds.

 # DevOps Challenge \#1 - Azure DevOps Project Setup #
-In this challenge we assume that already have an Azure DevOps organization.
+In this challenge we assume that you already have an Azure DevOps organization.
 You will invite users, set up a project and create a team with your colleagues.
 If you need help check out the [:blue_book: hints for this challenge](/FirstSteps/FirstSteps.md).
 If an Azure DevOps organization has already been set up for you, skip the corresponding steps.

 ## Achievements ##